wangxianggit/MGADN/readme.md

 ### Dataset

-Public datasets reddit and toloker used for graph anomaly detection are available for evaluation.
+Public datasets weibo and toloker used for graph anomaly detection are available for evaluation.
 ### Usage
 ```
 python benchamrk.py --datasets 0/1